MohamedImran10/SmartLoan_AI/README.md

 ## 📄 License

-This project is licensed under the MIT License - see LICENSE file for details.
+This project is open source and available on GitHub.
+For more information about licensing, please contact the repository owner.

 ---